 How David Bowie’s act of defiance resulted in him being banned from SNL

-David Bowie, not one to be ordered around, was once banned from performing on Saturday Night Live after an act of defiance resulted in him being escorted off the premises.
+David Bowie, not one to be ordered around in any capacity, was once banned from performing on Saturday Night Live after an act of defiance resulted in him being escorted off the premises.

 David Bowie is not about to let somebody tell him what to do creatively and, knowing of the tensions between him and the producer, hatched a last-minute plan of his own.
 “I was scheduled to perform a single from my ‘Earthling’ album called ‘Telling Lies’,” Bowie explained.
 “Just before the band took the stage I decided to take the piss out of Lorne a bit because I knew he wasn’t happy with me.”
 Instead of playing ‘Telling Lies’, Bowie instructed his band to perform 1981 effort ‘Scary Monsters’.